Indonesia–Vietnam relations

 Indonesia and Vietnam established diplomatic relations in 1955.
-Indonesia has an embassy in Hanoi.
-Vietnam has an embassy in Jakarta.
+Indonesia has an embassy in Hanoi and a consulate general in Ho Chi Minh City while Vietnam has an embassy in Jakarta.
 Both are neighboring nations that have a maritime border which lies on the South China Sea and are members of ASEAN and APEC.

 History

 The relations between ancient Indonesia and Vietnam, particularly Southern Vietnam, began around the 7th century, since the era of the Champa, Srivijaya, and later Majapahit kingdoms.
 In mid-11th century, Vietnamese king Ly Thanh Tong (r.
 1054–1071) was said to have purchased a precious pearl from a Javanese merchant.
 A Majapahit epic poem called Nagarakretagama mentioned several states that is today Vietnam: Champa and Yawana (Đại Việt).
 Indonesian 15th century records mentioned Princess Darawati, a Cham princess, married to King Kertawijaya, Majapahit's seventh ruler.
-The tomb of Putri Champa (Princess of Champa) can be found in Trowulan, East Java, the site of Majapahit capital.
-From the 15th to 17th century, Muslim Cham maintains a cordial relationship with Aceh Sultanate.
+While Indonesia was ruled by the Dutch led by King Willem III in the 19th century, Napoleon III, Emperor of the French began to establish control of Cochinchina in 1862 as the city of Saigon becomes its capital of both Cochinchina and later becoming French Indochina until 1902, when the capital was moved to Hanoi.
+During the Second World War, both Indonesia and Vietnam are fighting not just the Japanese, but also the French and the Dutch between the August Revolution and the Indonesian War of Independence which led the unconditional surrender of Japan following the two atomic bombs of Hiroshima and Nagasaki in Japan.
+The emperor Bảo Đại was abdicated as the war came to an end.
+Indonesia declared independence from the Dutch on 17 August 1945, followed by the Vietnamese on 2 September 1945 from French rule.
+One year after the proclamation of the Democratic Republic of Vietnam, the Marxist-Leninist leader Ho Chi Minh to declare war on the French as the Indochina War.
+The Vietnam War lasted for over 30 years until the Fall of Saigon to Viet Cong forces on 30 April 1975.

 Post-independence

 While informal diplomatic relations originated in the 1940s, formal diplomatic ties was only established following the 1955 Bandung Conference.
 Indonesia established consulate-generals in Hanoi and Saigon on December and September of that year.
+However, the higher diplomatic authority was centralized in Hanoi post under led by Mr. Soedibjo Wirjowerdojo as H.E Consul General as extraordinary and plenipotentiary trusted appointee by President Soekarno.
 While initially keeping neutral between the North and South parties, Indonesia's government under Sukarno grew to favor the communist North Vietnam.
 Ho Chi Minh visited Indonesia in 1959 and Sukarno visited back the following year.
 Eventually, on 10 August 1964 an embassy was established in Hanoi, which resulted in severance of diplomatic ties with South Vietnam and closure of the Saigon consulate.
 This embassy was maintained even as Suharto took power.

 On 28 July 1995, Vietnam became the seventh member of ASEAN.
 The bilateral cooperation through ASEAN has been promoted ever since.